BarelyAPrincess/HoneyPotServer/docs/README.md

 ### Coding
 Our Gradle Build environment uses the CodeStyle plugin to check coding standards, as follows:

 * Please attempt at making your code as easily understandable as possible.
-Use varibles with human-readable names, like `mergeWithParent` instead of `var2`.
+Use variables with human-readable names, like `mergeWithParent` instead of `var2`.
 We also recommend when possible to use human-readable names for both lambda expressions and generics.
 * Leave comments whenever possible.
 Adding Javadoc is even more appreciated when possible.
 * No spaces; use tabs.
 We like our tabs, sorry.
 What do you think this is - the dark ages?
 * No trailing whitespace.
 * Brackets should always be on a new line.
-Does not impact complition and makes code easier to understand.
+Does not impact completion and makes code easier to understand.
 * No 80 column limit or 'weird' mid-statement newlines, try to keep your entire statement on one line.

 ### Pull Request Conventions